PR-Pilot-AI/demo/daily-report/README.md

-# 📊 Demo: Daily Reports for Github Repositories
+# 📊 Daily Reports for Github Repositories

 Every developer has their routine in the morning:
 - 🐛 See if there's any new issues on Github